 DAY 1 Frankfurt

 It only takes 11 minutes from the Airport local train station located below baggage claim in arrival Hall 1 of Frankfurt International Airport (FRA) to Frankfurt Central Station.
 The fare is covered by the “Frankfurt Card” which is already included in the price of the vacation package.
-Your hotel is located in short walking distance of Frankfurt Central Station.
-Frankfurt is a very modern metropolis which nevertheless offers many historic sites such as the Romerberg (hill of the Romans) with its beautifully restored timber-framed houses, of course the Goethe Haus where the world famous poet once lived, the Paulskirche, symbol for democracy and freedom in Germany, “Alt-Sachsenhausen“, where in Schellgasse number 6 you will find Frankfurt’s oldest timber-framed house which was built around 1291, to name only a few of Frankfurt’s historic landmarks.
+Your hotel is located within a short walking distance of Frankfurt Central Station.
+Frankfurt is a very modern metropolis which nevertheless offers many historic sites such as the Romerberg (hill of the Romans) with its beautifully restored timber-framed houses, of course the Goethe Haus where the world famous poet once lived, the Paulskirche, symbol for democracy and freedom in Germany, “Alt-Sachsenhausen“, wherein Schellgasse number 6 you will find Frankfurt’s oldest timber-framed house which was built around 1291, to name only a few of Frankfurt’s historic landmarks.

 The Frankfurt Museum Riverbank is one of the most important locations for museums in Germany and Europe.
-The exhibition buildings are lined up on both sides of the Main riverbank, several famous museums are to be found in the city centre.
+The exhibition buildings are lined up on both sides of the Main riverbank, several famous museums are to be found in the city center.
 Visit the “Stadel“, the German Museum of Architecture as well as the Museum of Applied Art or the “Schirn Kunsthalle” to name only a very few.
 Don’t miss out on Frankfurt’s “Zeil“, a huge pedestrian zone where shopping is the name of the game.
 So, if you arrive early enough in Frankfurt, visiting this interesting metropolis is certainly worthwhile.

 DAY 2 Day trip to Hanau, Gelnhausen und Steinau an der Strasse

-Today you will visit places where the Grimm Brothers were born and grew up: Hanau, Steinau an der Strasse and Gelnhausen.
+Today you will visit places where the Grimm Brothers were born and grew up: Hanau, Steinau an der Strasse, and Gelnhausen.
 On Hanau’s market square one can see the monument reminding us of the two famous brothers.
 The monument stands right in front of the “Neustadter Rathaus” (Neustadter Town Hall) with its attractive sandstone façade.
 You may want to take a look at the “Deutsche Goldschmiedehaus” (German Goldsmith House) which is now a museum showing the tradition of the goldsmiths in Hanau.
 Also Castle Philippsruhe, located within the lovely historic park “Wilhelmsbad” and the Marienkirche (Marienchurch), its sanctuary is the city’s oldest preserved building, are worth visiting.

 In Gelnhausen´s Old Town you may want to visit the ruins of an imperial fortress which was used by Emperor Barbarossa as well as the witch tower, built in the middle of the 15th century as a turret.It was also used as a dungeon for those unfortunate ones accused of being witches.
 Yet another short drive takes you to the Brothers Grimm city of Steinau an der Strasse.
 The Brothers Grimm lived here for seven years during their childhood.
 The Amtshaus (office house) where they lived was already 200 years old when they moved here in 1791.
 Visit the picturesque Old Town of Steinau an der Strasse and see where the Grimm Brothers lived.
 At your convenience take the train back to Frankfurt where your hotel is located.